Getting started

 Static linking

 In contrast to the C/C++ world, which is the source of a norm in Linux/*nix that is dynamic linking, Rust, like Go, is statically linked.
-Advantages and disadvantages aside (both linking strategies have both), this means Rust libraries are not packaged like C/C++ libraries, which carry foo.so objects; but rather, they are simply source files, installed to a specific location.
+Advantages and disadvantages aside (both linking strategies have both), this means Rust libraries are not packaged like C/C++ libraries, which carry foo.so objects; but rather, they are simply a pack of source files, installed to a specific location.
 (Rust could build as dynamic libraries, "dylibs" by its jargon, but the support is not as mature as static linking, and has yet to see an example in Debian.)

 Features, SemVer, and encoding in virtual packages